teambit/docs/docs/conf-files.md

 ## Bit Configuration Example

-The following is a detailed example of the Bit workspace configuration with mutliple options.
-Learn more about each configuration [here](docs/conf-bit-json.html)
+The following is a detailed example of the Bit workspace configuration with multiple options.
+Learn more about each configuration [here](docs/conf-bit-json)

 ```json
 {